RohanAM-286/Resume-Runway/README.md

-# Resume-Builder
+# Resume-Runway
-Resume Builder is a modern, responsive web application built with HTML and CSS that allows users to create professional resumes quickly and easily.
+Resume Runway is a modern, responsive web application built with HTML and CSS that allows users to create professional resumes quickly and easily.
 It provides a clean, user-friendly interface and users can see a live preview of their resume and optionally download it as a PDF.

 Preview:
 <img width="1564" height="765" alt="image" src="https://github.com/user-attachments/assets/430fb553-f36a-49b4-a519-ef3ab45bc0e9" />